 Madison, WI 53719

-Other long-term care insurance policies were previously offered through United of Omaha, Transamerica and John Hancock.
-Employees may no longer enroll with these insurance carriers; however, if employees have an existing policy and have questions about coverage, they should contact the carrier directly.
+Other long-term care insurance policies were previously offered through United of Omaha, Transamerica, and John Hancock.
+Employees may no longer enroll with these insurance carriers; however, if you have an existing policy with any of the insurance carriers previously offered, you should contact them directly with questions.

 Every effort has been made to ensure this information is current and correct.
 Information on this page does not guarantee enrollment, benefits and/or the ability to make changes to your benefits.